mongodb/docs/source/core/replication.rst

 ========================

-This document provides an overview of the core concepts that underpin MongoDB's replication functionality, known as ":term:`replica set
+This document provides an overview of the core concepts that underpin MongoDB's replication functionality, known as ":term:`replica sets
 <replica set>`."
 In these configurations, multiple :option:`mongod`
 run and maintain the same set of data in parallel.
 Having multiple copies of a database updated at the same time, adds redundancy,